← Industry Insights

 How to Implement the Know Your Patient (KYP) Program?

-• Choose the Right Verification Methods: Evaluate different verification methods such as government ID verification, document verification, database verification, and selfie verification, and choose those that best fit your needs.
+• Choose the Right Verification Methods: Weigh options such as government ID verification, document verification, database verification, and selfie verification, then select the mix that fits your patient population and risk profile.

-• Select a HIPAA-Compliant IDV Provider: Choose an Identity Verification (IDV) partner that complies with healthcare data protection laws like the Health Insurance Portability and Accountability Act (HIPAA).
+• Select a HIPAA-Compliant IDV Provider: Choose an identity verification (IDV) partner that complies with healthcare data protection laws, including the Health Insurance Portability and Accountability Act (HIPAA).
+HIPAA's Privacy Rule at 45 CFR 164.514(h) already obliges covered entities to verify the identity of anyone requesting protected health information when that identity is not already known.

 KYC Hub's customized Solutions Can Build the Best KYP